Ex-Trump attorney Cohen hands over new documents to Congress

 “We had requested documents of Mr. Cohen.
 He has provided additional documents to the committee.
 There may be additional documents that he still has to offer and his cooperation with our committee continues,” Schiff said.

+Cohen shared documents with lawmakers showing edits made to written testimony he provided to Congress in 2017, saying that an unsuccessful plan by Trump to build a tower in Moscow ended in January 2016, a congressional source said, confirming reports by CNN and the New York Times.

+During the 2016 presidential campaign Trump denied he had any business dealings with Russia but has since defended the proposed tower project.

-Cohen, who in public testimony last week before a different House committee, called Trump a “racist,” “conman” and “cheat,” arrived for his testimony before Schiff’s committee carrying a brown file folder and wheeling a black suitcase.
+Cohen in public testimony last week before a different House committee, called Trump, his employer for more than 10 years, a “racist,” “conman” and “cheat.”

-Two congressional sources, speaking on condition of anonymity, said Cohen was due to face questions from lawmakers on the issue of a pardon from his former boss.
-The sources added that Trump’s representatives maintain that Cohen’s team first raised the issue of receiving a pardon while the former lawyer’s representatives have said the opposite.

 Cohen’s lawyer, Lanny Davis, said in a statement that Cohen has now spent 16 hours testifying before the intelligence committee.